MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_capabilities.md

 A device's parent bus driver or a bus filter driver sets this flag when such a driver determines that the device hardware is disabled.

-The PnP manager sends one <b>IRP_MN_QUERY_CAPABILITIES</b> IRP right after a device is enumerated and sends another after the device has been started.
+The PnP manager sends one **IRP_MN_QUERY_CAPABILITIES** IRP right after a device is enumerated and sends another after the device has been started.
 The PnP manager only checks this bit right after the device is enumerated.
 Once the device is started, this bit is ignored.

 ### -field NonDynamic